Why I'm worried.

 Court rulings only matter if the President agrees to follow them.

 This problem isn't new.
-Hamilton called courts the "least dangerous branch" in Federalist 78 because they have "neither force nor will, but merely judgment."
+Alexander Hamilton called courts the "least dangerous branch" in Federalist 78 because they have "neither force nor will, but merely judgment."
 Court rulings get enforced by the President's people: the U.S. Marshals, the Department of Justice.
 When the President refuses to enforce a ruling that goes against him, the courts have very few real tools left.

 Here are some examples.
 In the National Guard cases, a federal judge ruled in August 2025 that deploying troops to Los Angeles broke a 150-year-old law that keeps the military out of civilian policing (the Posse Comitatus Act).
 A second judge issued another order against it in December 2025.1, 2 The administration appealed each time and kept the troops deployed while the appeals worked their way through the courts.